raineydavid/raineydavid/README.md

 ### Hi there 👋

 - 💃 I’m currently working on advancing Women In Tech via [WomenCanCode](https://womencancode.com)
+- 🎓 I'm a University Lecturer
-- 🌱 learning cloud via AWS, Azure, Google Cloud
+- 🌱 Trying to build AI Assisted tools to support AWS, Azure, Google Cloud and Open Source
 - 👯 I’m looking to collaborate on AI, ML and DS
 - 💬 Ask me about getting into tech, learning in public, salary negotiation, data science, career advancement
 - 😄 Pronouns: she/her